Major cloud outage

 Copy-ready alerts

 Pick a template, copy it, or open it directly in PushMe.
-Start from a clean monitoring lane instead of mixing unrelated risks into one giant alert list.
+Start from a clean monitoring lane instead of mixing unrelated risks into one giant alert list or typing a vague prompt like “AI news.”

 Starter packs install four related alerts in one pass.
 Use them when you are setting up PushMe for an operations team, security team, resilience workflow, or AI product group instead of hand-installing every alert one by one.